thisisashwinraj/logiq-smart-appliance-management/README.md

 ![](https://github.com/thisisashwinraj/LogIQ-Smart-Appliance-Management/blob/main/assets/screenshots/chat/product_enquiry/chat_product_enquiry_5.PNG)

-To view the example of multi-turn conversations of all the agents in the customer agent system, click [here](https://github.com/thisisashwinraj/LogIQ-Smart-Appliance-Management/tree/main/assets/screenshots/chat)
+To view examples of multi-turn conversations for all the agents in the customer support agent team, head to [assets/screenshots](https://github.com/thisisashwinraj/LogIQ-Smart-Appliance-Management/tree/main/assets/screenshots/chat)

 ## Authors
 - [Ashwin Raj (@thisisashwinraj)](https://www.github.com/thisisashwinraj)

 ## Support and Feedback
 Contributions are always welcome from the community.
 If you have any queries or would like to share any feedback, please drop a line at thisisashwinraj@gmail.com.
-You can also connect with the author on [LinkedIn](https://www.linkedin.com/in/thisisashwinraj/).
+You can also connect with the author on [LinkedIn](https://www.linkedin.com/in/thisisashwinraj/), or [X (previously Twitter)](https://x.com/thisisashwinraj).